 Some bugs that came up:

-• The Ghost Popover on Mobile: This was a hair-pulling bug.
+- The Ghost Popover on Mobile: This was a hair-pulling bug.
 On mobile, the citation popovers would appear, but you couldn't click on anything inside them.
 Clicks were just passing right through to the content behind it.
 After many false leads (was it a Tailwind class?
 Padding?
-Z-index?), I discovered the solution was to reuse the exact same Astro component that was already working for other popovers (NBlocksPopover) and ensure the DOM structure was identical, right down to an empty <span> with a special data attribute.
-I still do not know why the original error was happening.
+Z-index?), I discovered the solution was to reuse the exact same Astro component that was already working for other popovers (

-• Performance Boost: Initially, I had three separate functions that traversed the entire block tree to find footnotes, citations, and interlinked content.
+- Performance Boost: Initially, I had three separate functions that traversed the entire block tree to find footnotes, citations, and interlinked content.
 This was inefficient.
-I refactored this into a single, unified extractPageContent function that collects everything in one pass, making the build process significantly faster.
+I refactored this into a single, unified

-• The "Back to Citation" Button: After getting the core feature working, I realized that jumping to the bibliography was a one-way trip.
+extractPageContentfunction that collects everything in one pass, making the build process significantly faster. - The "Back to Citation" Button: After getting the core feature working, I realized that jumping to the bibliography was a one-way trip.
 And I always hate that when I read papers in pdf.
 So, I added the "Back to citation" button that dynamically appears on the bibliography entry you jumped from, making for a much smoother user experience.

-• The BibTeX → JSON Cache Overflow: Claude Code had it initially set up such that it tried to convert and cache the entire .bib file into JSON.
-When I tested it with 6,000 entries, everything crashed.
-I had to walk the AI through fixing that to only parse the citations actually used in each page.
+- The BibTeX β JSON Cache Overflow: Claude Code had it initially set up such that it tried to convert and cache the entire

-• Same id for footnote/citation popovers: Claude Code fixed this immediately (gemini-cli went on a wild unproductive chase).
-This is because I [h] was assigning random ids to normal popovers but not here.
+- Same id for footnote/citation popovers: Claude Code fixed this immediately (gemini-cli went on a wild unproductive chase).
+This is because I [k][k]was assigning random ids to normal popovers but not here.The term I here is claude code, but I approved that code, so π€·ββοΈ

 It was a great learning experience, and it's incredibly rewarding to see these powerful features come to life in Webtrotion.